So why does all this matter?

 First of all, you need to think back to the conclusion drawn in this post:

-“Decisions about who to allocate credit to, and how much credit to allocate, are absolutely fundamental to the way the path the economy takes in the future.”
+“Decisions about who to allocate credit to, and how much credit to allocate, are absolutely fundamental to the path the economy takes in the future.”

 Right now, it’s banks who are making these decisions.
 Every time they decide to make a loan, they are deciding who gets access to credit.
 And while it’s true that a huge volume of credit for business is raised by selling financial assets on financial markets, this credit is only accessible to large corporations – small and medium-sized enterprises (SMEs) are not about to raise funds by selling commercial paper, they are dependent on banks.